JR has a Bachelor of Science in Civil Engineering and studied Environmental Engineering as a section of their curriculum.

 What Is Air Pollution?

-Air pollution takes place when a large quantity of dust, soot, bacteria, and other harmful gases get into the air and is considered the most harmful form of pollution.
+Air pollution is considered the most harmful form of pollution and takes place when a large quantity of dust, soot, bacteria, or other harmful gases get into the air.
 There are four principal sources of air pollution.
 The first cause is mobile sources such as cars, buses, planes, trucks, and trains.
-Secondly, the stationary sources such as power plants, oil refineries, industrial facilities, and factories.
+Second are stationary sources such as power plants, oil refineries, industrial facilities, and factories.
 Third are area sources such as cities, agricultural areas, and wood burning fireplaces.
-The last main causes of air pollution are the natural sources such as wind-blown dust, forest fires, and volcanoes.
+The last main causes of air pollution are natural sources such as wind-blown dust, forest fires, and volcanoes.

 Deadliest Air Pollution Recorded in History

 Have you heard the story of "The Great Smog of London"?
 During the first week of December in 1952, London became unusually cold.
 Residents did not recognize that it was something serious.
 Then, the air began condensing into fog early on December 5.
 The fog mixed with smoke from domestic fires and vehicular and factory emissions made the smog so thick that they took many parts of London to a standstill.

 Public officials did not recognize that the great smog was the most deadly air pollution until records showed up.
 The air pollution happened in London caused different diseases like Bronchitis and Pneumonia wherein 4000 people died in the first five days and almost 8000 recorded deaths in the next several months.
 As a result of the disaster, they passed its first Clean Air Act of 1956.
 Below is a video of a brief explanation of why such a tragedy occurred.